ibm-bluemix-mobile-services/bms-samples-hellotodo-advanced/README.md

 Android:

-1. In Android Studio, open the helloPush Android project.
+1. In Android Studio, open the helloTodoAdvanced Android project.
 2. Run a Gradle sync (usually starts automatically) to import the required `core` and `push` SDKs.
 You can view the **build.gradle** file in the following directory:

 	`helloTodoAdvanced\app\build.gradle`